Note: This is one of my older blogs.

 My mother went through the same grueling internal turmoil for years.
 She dedicated her entire life to taking care of her family while working full time.
 Her times were much harder though.
 We had a maid, yes, but not a full-time maid or a cook, or even the luxury to order food, whenever, she “didn’t feel like cooking”.
 Those were the times, when restaurant outings, were reserved for special occasions only.
 She let many career opportunities slide, to keep her family together, because taking that opportunity would have meant, staying in a different city and meeting after long gaps.

 My parents managed to raise, two very independent, self-assured human beings.
 Thanks to them, I was introduced to music and movies, and poetry- something that I continue to seek as a form of meditation of sorts.

-There were times, I wasn’t allowed to go to school trips and I resented them for that.
+There were times, I wasn’t allowed to go on school trips and I resented them for that.
 Then there were times when I was asked to not spend “so much time” with a certain boy and I felt misunderstood.
-They took those difficult and unpopular decisions, because they could see, what I couldn’t, yet.
+They took those difficult and unpopular decisions because they could see, what I couldn’t, yet.
 I finally saw the logic behind all of it, only after I became a mother.

 Can you imagine the kind of regret I feel, for giving my parents such a hard time for doing the “right thing”?

 Now I live in a different country.
 I have a family of my own.
 My own set of responsibilities.
 I make short trips to my home.
 Short, hurried, blurry trips to my parents’ home.